 Gum Disease & Gingivitis Treatment in Lexington, KY

-Do you worry about the condition of your teeth?
+Do you worry about the condition of your teeth and gums?

 Our goal at Garden Springs Dental is to do everything possible to protect your family’s oral health.
 Healthy gums are literally the foundation for healthy teeth, and so we offer cleanings and exams to prevent problems like periodontal disease.

 But even with the most conscientious oral hygiene, you can still develop gum disease.
-If you do, we also offer therapies that will get your oral health back on track.
+If you do, our dentists also offer therapies that will get your oral health back on track.

 Periodontal disease is a bacterial infection of the gums, tissue, and ligaments that hold your teeth in place.
 The American Academy of Periodontology estimates that nearly half of all Americans between the ages of 20 and 50 have some degree of periodontal infection.